Collection Overview

 Chanderi sarees

-Venkatgiri sarees from Andhra Pradesh are a crisp and lightweight cloth, woven with a shiney finish yarn in very fine guage.
+Venkatgiri sarees from Andhra Pradesh are a crisp and lightweight cloth, woven with a shiny finish yarn in very fine gauge.
 When worn it is like a soft gossamer cloud about the body.
-The cloth stands apart not only in its distinct finish, but also in the subtlety and style of it's ornament, often with wide bold zari and threadwork borders.
+The cloth stands apart not only in its distinct finish, but also in the subtlety and style of its ornament, often with wide bold zari and threadwork borders.
 Venkatgiri pallus are generally bold and simple to match the borders, but the high end range has elaborate and heavy zari brocade and bhutties.

-Sarees woven in this Andhra Pradesh region near the coast are some of the softest and most comfortable you'll experience.
+Sarees woven in this area near the coast are some of the softest and most comfortable you'll experience.
 Their simple and tribal style ornament is seen on village women since centuries and the same classic aesthetic continues in a wider range of colors.
-They feature fine threadwork borders, usually narrow, with pallus ranging from simple stripes and sparce bhutties to elaborate weft ikats.
+They feature fine threadwork borders, usually narrow, with pallus ranging from simple stripes and sparse bhutties to elaborate weft ikats.
 The fields are plain or check with or without bhutties.
 These are the perfect dance sarees as they are stable and less transparent than many South Cotton Sarees.
 Their timeless allure is comfortable for everyday wearing.
+Bandarlanka and Upadda also produce similar type sarees.
+They are often in the collection as well!

 Pochampalli ikats can be differentiated from their cousins in Orissa by their feel.
 Pochampalli cloth is smoother than the flannelly Orissa cloth and not quite as heavy.
 Bold ornament often will all over field work lend these sarees their unique vibrancy - great for everyday wear or for adorning a room.
 This sari collection features ikat ornament made with both warp and weft patterned borders and weft patterned fields.